vladdez/rainfall/Resources/method.md

 - offset code structure: 64 = 4 (global variable address) + 60 (padding)

 QA
-- why the leakage of global varibale happens in printf?
+- why the leakage of global variable happens in printf?
 - Printf has no specifications.
-If we pass %smth in the stdin, prinf will consider it as specification.
+If we pass %smth in the stdin, printf will consider it as specification.
 Printf will search for arguments in stack printing in the following order: address of format string, values of arguments (buffer), addresses of arguments

 - how to find a global variable?
 - objdump -t level3 -> 0804988c g     O .bss   00000004              m

-- Where exacly do we write the address of global variable
+- Where exactly do we write the address of global variable
 - The format string is usually located on the stack itself.
 Arguments of prinf should be located after it

 - how do we pass argument for the global varibale?